PEN America v. Escambia County School District

 Why Escambia County?

-The Escambia County School District is at the heart of the efforts to remove and restrict books in Florida.
-In September 2022, a teacher in one of the district schools filed challenges to over 100 book titles requesting their removal from school libraries.
+The Escambia County School Board is at the heart of the efforts to remove and restrict books in Florida.
+In September 2022, a teacher in one of the district schools filed challenges to over 100 book titles requesting their removal from school libraries, with many such challenges based on racial or LBTQ+ animus.
 The district responded by moving these challenged books to “restricted” areas, where students may not peruse them or check them out without first receiving parental permission.
-Over the ensuing eight months District leaders voted to permanently remove 10 books from school libraries, in many cases overriding the recommendation of district review committees formed to evaluate them.
-Nearly 200 books have been targeted in the district in the past year, and as of the time of filing, publicly available data indicates more than 65% remain restricted indefinitely, requiring specific parental permission, across elementary, middle, and high schools.
+Over the ensuing eight months the school board voted to permanently remove 10 books from school libraries, in many cases overriding the recommendation of district review committees formed to evaluate them.
+Despite this lawsuit, ECSB continues to remove access to books.
+As of the time of filing, publicly available data indicates more than 65% of targeted books remain restricted indefinitely, requiring specific parental permission, across elementary, middle, and high schools.
 Escambia County epitomizes the censorship efforts in Florida that are being mimicked in school districts across the country.
 Though some of these districts’ removals and restrictions have proved temporary, many like those in Escambia have involved summarily removing books before any considered evaluation took place.
 Prohibiting access to books “pending investigation” is contrary to best practice guidance for the review of challenged books in public schools.
-Further, by burdening students with the stigma of requesting special access to books labeled as inappropriate, the District creates a profound chilling effect that discourages students and undermines their ability to fully exercise their First Amendment right to openly access information.
+Further, by burdening students with the stigma of requesting special access to books labeled as inappropriate, the District creates a profound chilling effect that undermines students’ ability to fully exercise their First Amendment right to openly access information.

-What do you hope the outcome will be?
+What does PEN America hope the outcome will be?

-The lawsuit asks that the district return the books to shelves immediately and permanently, and be prohibited from removing the books again.
+The lawsuit asks that ECSB return the books to shelves immediately and permanently, that they prevent the removal and restriction of the books in the future, and that they change their policy implementing HB 1069 to ensure a timely review process.
 The lawsuit also seeks attorney fees and expenses.

 Meet the Author Plaintiffs